-Setup in 2014, Arable Ventures combines the family farm Lindertis and Walker-Munro Farms.
-Arable Ventures operates over 1,100 ha of arable land with a range of soil types; three-quarters of which is sandy loam with the remainder sandy silt, organic or clay loams, Arable Ventures grows winter wheat, spring barley, winter barley, oats, peas, oilseed rape and grass in a long rotation.
+The land farmed has a range of soil types; three-quarters of which is sandy loam with the remainder sandy silt, organic or clay loams.
+Cloud Farming and Arable Ventures grow winter wheat, spring barley, winter barley, oats, peas, linseed, beans and grass in an extensive rotation.
 Dung is put back on to the land via a straw for dung exchange at Walker-Munro Farms and an in-house cattle enterprise at Lindertis.

 James and his team favour direct drilling, non-inversion & shallow scratch tillage, having moved away from full inversion tillage around two years ago.
 James aligns the rotation accordingly and has experimented with direct drilling spring barley and spring crops but to date has had mixed results, but will look to reconsider barley in future rotations.